 The best way to minimise spikes and crashes in your energy is to limit the fluctuation in your blood sugar levels.

 Balancing your blood sugar levels can also help improve your focus and concentration, and prevent mood swings caused by experiencing low blood sugar levels.

-So here are 5 ways to get your energy levels high and even all day, without those dreaded energy slumps.
+So here are 5 ways to get your energy levels high and even all day, without those dreaded mid morning energy crashes or afternoon energy slumps.